TommasoGhilardi/DevStart/source/Python.rst

 	conda activate test

 Now we would probably want to intall some packages and Spyder in this new enviroment.
-Follow the tutorials above: `Installing Spyder ide`_, `Installing packages`_.
+Follow the tutorials above: `Installing Spyder ide`_, `Installing python packages`_.

 Creating an environment from an environment.yml file
 ****************************************************